-The Barbican Centre is a huge arts and entertainment complex with its own cinema, theatre, art gallery and music hall for classical and contemporary concerts.
+This huge arts and entertainment complex has its own cinema, theatre, art gallery and music hall.

-Bush Hall is an old dance hall and snooker hall, and given its tiny size they manage to attract some decent bands.
-They also have a lot of big-name comedians.
+This used to be an old dance and snooker hall, and despite its small size they still manage to attract some top-notch bands and top-class comics.

-Cadogan Hall is an intimate little venue in Chelsea that’s mainly used for classical music.
-They also put on a few theatre-style musicals and contemporary concerts.
+Cadogan Hall is an intimate little venue in Chelsea that’s famous for its classical music recitals.
+They also put on a few pop concerts and musicals.

-The Indigo is a club-like venue inside the O2 Arena (underneath the rim).
+The Indigo is a club-like venue inside the O2 Arena.
 They put on a lot of tribute bands, club nights, comedy acts and a few sporting events.

-The biggest names in jazz, soul and reggae play at the Camden Jazz Cafe, alongside some occasional rock bands.
-They also have a lot of DJ and club nights.
+Some of the biggest names in jazz, soul and reggae music play at the Camden Jazz Cafe.
+They also put on a lot of DJ and club nights.

-Whilst it’s primarily used as a theatre, the London Palladium also puts on a lot of concerts at the weekend.
-It’s famous for hosting the Royal Variety Performance.
+It’s primarily used as a theatre, but the London Palladium also puts on a lot of concerts at the weekend.
+It’s famous for the Royal Variety Performance.

-The O2 Academy (aka. the old Brixton Academy) is another popular venue for music concerts.
-Lots of big names play here.
-They also have comedians and club nights.
+The O2 Academy (aka the Brixton Academy) is another popular venue for music concerts.
+Lots of big music and comedy acts perform here.

-The O2 Academy Islington has a lot of up-and-coming bands and tribute acts, as well as a few famous names from the past and present.
+The O2 Academy Islington puts on a lot of up-and-coming bands and tribute acts, as well as a few famous names from the past and present.

-The world’s busiest and London’s biggest live entertainment venue has got everything from pubs, clubs and restaurants to a cinema, bowling alley and exhibition space.
+London’s biggest and busiest entertainment venue has got everything from pubs, clubs and restaurants to a cinema, bowling alley and exhibition space.

-The O2 Empire has around 2,000 seats and is often used by big bands for small, intimate gigs.
-It also hosts a lot of raves and dance events.
+The O2 Empire has around 2,000 seats and is used by big bands for small, intimate gigs.
+It also hosts a lot of dance nights.

-The London Forum has a seating capacity of around 2,100 and hosts up-and-coming bands, a few big names, and lots of DJ and club nights.
+The London Forum has a seating capacity of around 2,100 and hosts up-and-coming bands, a few big names, and lots of club nights.

-The 370-seat Purcell Room is part of the Southbank Centre complex, and plays a lot of classical music and world music, plus some celebrity talks and debates.
+The Purcell Room is part of the Southbank Centre complex, and plays a lot of classical music, world music, plus some occasional celebrity talks.

 Queen Elizabeth Hall has a seating capacity of just over 900 and offers a lot of classical orchestras, quartets, choirs and dance performances.